-Join Judy Steiner-Williams for an in-depth discussion in this video Anticipating questions, part of Speech Writing.
+Join Judy Steiner-Williams for an in-depth discussion in this video Anticipating questions, part of Writing Speeches.

 - The question and answer, usually called the Q&A, portion of your speech is one of those parts that might range from the speaker not asking for questions at all to using audience questions as the basis for most of the speech.
 Some speakers encourage the audience to ask questions at any time during the presentation, a sales presentation, for example.
 Some experts suggest that the speaker should ask for questions before the final, impactful ending, the logic being that asking for questions after the ending makes that ending less effective.